frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 After three days, he sort of came back to earth and he began to ask himself, "I wonder why that monk gave me the jewel.
 He must have known what it was worth; he can\'t have been stupid."

-After thinking about it for a certain period of time, he came to the conclusion that "the monk gave me the jewel because he has something else that was worth more than the jewel."
+After thinking about it for a certain period of time, he came to the conclusion that "the monk gave me the jewel because he has something else that's worth more than the jewel."

 When he thought that he has something that was worth more than the jewel, that\'s what he began to want.
 "I think I would prefer to have that thing that made him give me the jewel rather than the jewel itself."